Skip to main content

 Photo: Matthias Friel

-The English-language Master’s / Doctoral Program International Experimental and Clinical Linguistics (IECL) at the University of Potsdam is a combined study program at the Linguistics Department starting with a master’s program that can directly lead into a doctoral program.
-It offers innovative instruction, combining linguistic knowledge with interdisciplinary research and an international orientation.
+The English-language Master’s Program International Experimental and Clinical Linguistics (IECL) at the University of Potsdam is located at the Linguistics Department.
+It is a research-based program with a special focus on statistics, offering innovative instruction, combining linguistic knowledge with interdisciplinary and experimental research and an international orientation.
+It equips you with the ability to critically evaluate studies, conduct empirical-experimental research, make in-depth analysis of statistical data, and interpret scientific results.

 THE PROGRAM AT A GLANCE